 Despite paying more, though, both senders and recipients still have to wait for days or even weeks for the funds to arrive where they’re supposed to.
 It’s clear from this that sending money via traditional remittance rails is far from seamless, let alone borderless.

 These inefficiencies are caused by a variety of reasons.
-Primarily though, the culprit is lack of interoperability.
+Primarily though, the culprit is a lack of interoperability.
 The process of sending money to different parts of the world has always relied on a patchwork of disparate systems that have been haphazardly put together over the decades to create some semblance of financial interoperability between money transfer operators, banks, and other financial institutions.
 While functional, it is far from efficient, and certainly not the most effective.

 Fortunately, there is one solution that promises to eliminate all of these issues.
 Blockchain technology promises to make payment modernization possible by making cross-border payments as simple and seamless as possible.
 Here’s how: